 The need for wheelchairs in our world is staggering.

-In developing nations, the World Health Organization estimates that 75 million people are in dire need of a wheelchair yet lack the resources to obtain one.
+In developing countries, the World Health Organization estimates that 75 million people are in dire need of a wheelchair yet lack the resources to obtain one.
 Many are forced to live on the ground or to wait to be carried.
 Disease, malnutrition, armed conflict, and lack of proper medical care are all major causes of disability in the developing world.

 Without money to seek medical attention, injuries like broken bones go untreated.
 Without sufficient prenatal care, congenital conditions can be more prevalent, and home birth and delivery can lead to complications during childbirth.